• Skip to primary navigation

 • Remove the beef from heat.
 Once cooled, strain off any excess grease.

-• Add the pinto beans, halved cherry tomatoes, diced onion, diced bell pepper, sliced black olives, and cheddar cheese to small individual bowls.
-Add crema and Catalina or French dressing to pourable jugs.
+• Add the pinto beans, halved cherry tomatoes, diced onion, diced bell pepper, sliced black olives, pickled jalapenos, and cheddar cheese to small individual bowls.
+Add crema and Catalina or French dressing to pourable containers.

 • Get creative!
 Arrange the bowls as you’d like on a charcuterie board.
 Then, fill in the remaining areas with chopped Romaine lettuce.